koteikanata/cinemaProject/README.md

-# Project: Cinema Room Manager
+# Jetbrains Academy project: Cinema Room Manager

 you can create a cinema with your amount of rows and seats, then you can buy a tickets and you can see the statistics of purchased tickets :)